samuelBaz/ruta-segura-frontend/README.md

-# Next.js with TypeScript example
+# Frontend base con Next.js, MUI v5 y TypeScript

 ## How to use